 Looking after somebody may affect your relationship with the person being cared for and with other people.
 Talking to a counsellor can often help carers to:

 Southwark Carers offers a free counselling service for carers in Southwark.

 Counselling offers carers the chance to talk in confidence to an independent person outside their situation who has been trained to listen, and who can help them express their thoughts and feelings freely.

 We can offer up to 13 weeks of weekly one-to-one counselling sessions.

-Each person has an assessment session with the Counselling Project Manager before counselling begins.
+Each person has an assessment session with a member of the counselling team before counselling begins.
 If we can’t help, we can also give general advice about finding appropriate counselling or some other form of help elsewhere.

 Other services in the borough include the Waterloo Counselling Service.

 Support groups can be an important lifeline for carers.
 They can provide:

 Support groups can often provide assistance with travel and help to arrange a sitting service for the person being cared for.